"The core gave me the basic 'toolkit' that I will need for the rest of the MBA."

 During the academic year, the CDO sponsors a number of programs and seminars designed to help you develop skills and strategies that will assist you in setting and achieving your career goals.

-Career Core, an integrated part of the first-semester Core, combines theory and practice to help you refine your career management skills before the recruiting period begins.
-Drawing on the strengths of both faculty and CDO staff, Career Core provides valuable experience in career planning, networking, persuasive communication, interviewing, and negotiation.
+Career core, part of the first-semester core, is a series of classes designed to help you refine your career management skills whether you are planning to look for a job, return to your current organization, or start your own company.
+Drawing on the strengths of both Communications and Organizational Processes faculty and CDO staff, Career Core covers key elements for any career including: networking, persuasive communication, interviewing, and negotiation.

 Exploring Career Options and Networking Events

 CDO-sponsored corporate discussions, company presentations, expert panels, and other networking events provide a chance for you to explore many different industries, including those you may not have previously considered for a career.
 The CDO works to provide numerous opportunities for you to meet and interact with corporate leaders, entrepreneurs, and company representatives from all realms of the business world, in order to give you a broad range of options for making informed career decisions.

 Career Resource Center

 The Career Resource Center (CRC) offers an expansive collection of both print and electronic career-related resources, including numerous members-only online database and information systems.
 In addition to a variety of business periodicals and career-related books, the CRC has staff members who can help expedite your access to industry-specific resources.

 Online Career Management Materials

 The CDO offers a collection of electronic media containing valuable information on career exploration, career selection, and the job search and selection process.
 Upon matriculation, you can gain access to the CDO's My Sloan Web pages that link to a broad range of sources.
 In addition, MIT Sloan's Career Central keeps students up to date on career activities happening around campus, opportunities to apply for jobs, finding company contacts, and scheduling interviews.